Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-create-own-service-policy.md

 ### 1. Stop the service

 Stop the service via designated service manager; in this case, `systemd`.
-Since these modules are dedicated to the `mysvcd` service, you should also disable its auto-start, i.e., `systemctl disable mysvcd`.
+Since these modules are dedicated to the `mysvcd` service, you should also disable its auto-start, i.e., "systemctl disable mysvcd".

 ### 2. Uninstall policy module for storage